Experiences & Case Studies - Safe and Sound Protocol

 Within just two weeks of starting listening, parents reported notable behavioral changes.
 Luca began voluntarily going on the slide, climbing on the climbing swing and taking his first steps in spontaneous play.

-After four weeks, the change was so apparent that even the occupational therapist - previously unfamiliar with the SSP - reacted with amazement.
-She described Luca's behavioral change as “black and white.”
+After four weeks, the change was so noticeable that even the occupational therapist—who had not been familiar with the SSP before—reacted with surprise.
+She described Luca’s behavioral change as “black and white.”

-“By 4 weeks in, he was a different child.
-He started playing, climbing, talking with friends on the playground, going down slides, and started asking for hugs.
-The occupational therapist is so happy with his progress that she wants to learn about SSP!”
+“By the fourth week, he was a different child.
+He started playing, climbing, talking with friends on the playground, going down slides, and asking for hugs.
+The occupational therapist is so pleased with his progress that she wants to learn about SSP!”

 Feedback from school

-“After a while, it began to be noticed that he entered the classroom without the slight tension about what this day would bring again.
-He succeeded more and more in focusing on the work and staying with it with his attention.
-Where before it was a chore to get the work done, now he succeeded.
-As a result, his self-confidence grew and his school day became more relaxed.
-His motor skills also became smoother.”
+“After a while, it became apparent that he was entering the classroom without that slight sense of anxiety about what the day would bring.
+He became increasingly better at focusing on his work and staying on task.
+Whereas getting his work done used to be a struggle, he was now able to do it.
+As a result, his self-confidence grew, and his school day became more peaceful.
+His motor skills also became more fluid.”

 Results